Assistant to the Director and Financial Manager

 Director of Education and Program Development

-Interim Assistant Director for JEDI, AmeriCorps, and Programs
+Assistant Director for Justice, Equity, Diversity, and Inclusion (JEDI), AmeriCorps, & Programs

 Zandra leads and envisions various TMA initiatives, including its Justice, Equity, Diversity, and Inclusion Initiative and the AmeriCorps VISTA program.
 She is a five time AmeriCorps VISTA, previously serving as a VISTA Leader for North Carolina Campus Compact in 2018 and as an AmeriCorps VISTA Leader at TMA from 2021-2023.
 During her time at the University of North Carolina at Greensboro, she developed a passion for public policy and law, and how these tools can be used to address poverty.
 Her experience with AmeriCorps VISTA has deepened her belief of the power of community and how we must work together with unique partners to accomplish change.
 In her free time she enjoys listening to her diverse music collection and playing guitar.